Athozs/hass-additional-ca/README.md

 You should see an HTTP code 200 to confirm success.

-## 8. HOW TO REMOVE A PRIVATE CA ?
+## 8. HOW TO REMOVE A PRIVATE CA?

-To remove your CA: remove or comment CA entry under `additional_ca` domain key in `configuration.yaml`:
+To remove your CA: remove or comment out the CA entry under the `additional_ca` domain key in `configuration.yaml`:

 ```yaml
 # configuration.yaml